 In the above image, searches will only return results without videos (the character “-” will exclude sites with that info from the search).
-Learn more about Search Operators.

-Track Searches Performed In Analytics
+Track Searches Performed In Insights

-In Analytics, you can view:
+In Insights, you can view:

-- How many searches resulted in a search engine result being clicked
+- How many searches resulted in a search engine result being clicked.

-- How many searches resulted in a WalkMe item (Walk-Thru, Shuttle, or resource) being clicked
+- How many searches resulted in a WalkMe item (Walk-Thru, Shuttle, or Resource) being clicked.

-- How many searches resulted in no action being taken
+- How many searches resulted in no action being taken.

 Can I enable Search Provider Integration?